Cjarcia/Automatic-Garage-Door-System/README.md

 # Automatic-Garage-Door-System
 An embedded systems project that automates garage door opening and closing using an Arduino Nano, custom-built circuits, and motor control. using an IR receiver.
+The system integrates servo motor and IR receiver for detection and uses real-time microcontroller programming to manage safe and reliable operation.
+Includes soldered hardware components, circuit schematics, and source code for replication and further development.